Ctrl-C, Ctrl-V. Rinse, repeat.

 ARCH.2003.31, Rendition: 804227

-Thomas Whittemore was noted as a Harvard authority on Byzantine art and was given an honorary degree of Doctor of Humane Letters by Brown.
-He was a native of Cambridge, Massachusetts, and served as the director of the Byzantine Institute in Boston.
-At the time of his death, he was at the State Department, and it was speculated that he might have been planning to discuss the important work his institute was doing in Turkey, specifically uncovering the Aya Sofya mosaics in Istanbul.
+Whittemore was a native of Cambridge, Massachusetts, and the director of the Byzantine Institute in Boston.
+At the time of his death, he was at the State Department.
+It was speculated that he might have planned to discuss the important work the institute had been doing in Turkey, specifically in uncovering the Aya Sofya mosaics in Istanbul.

 The image is a scanned copy of a newspaper clipping from the Pawtucket-Central Falls, R.I.
 Times.
 The clipping is dated June 9, 1950.
 The headline reads "Thomas Whittemore Passes Suddenly."
 The article discusses the sudden death of Thomas Whittemore, a 79-year-old Harvard authority on Byzantine art and director of the Byzantine Institute in Boston.
 Whittemore had recently been honored by Brown University with an honorary degree of doctor of humane letters.
 He was traveling to Washington, D.C. to confer with John Foster Dulles, a Republican foreign affairs adviser, when he passed away.
 The article mentions that Whittemore was at the State Department when he was stricken, and it is speculated that he may have been planning to discuss the institute's work in Turkey with Dulles.